How to rock your Psychology Today profile

 - Credentials (number, state, and expiration date of your license, if you have one; Psychology Today will use this information to verify your profile, which can take a few days, but you’ll be able to start accessing your account immediately)

-- Billing info (set by default to a recurring charge of $29.95/month, unless you cancel)
+- Billing info (set by default to a recurring charge, unless you cancel)

 Once you’ve created your account, you’ll be free to click around and explore the different fields via a navigation menu.